cmb69/privacy_xh/README_CS.md

     <?=privacy()?>

 Měli byste upravit text v "jazyk" podle vašich potřeb.
-Chcete-li rozsáhlé informace, měli byste připravit skrytou CMSimple\_XH stránku s informacemi o ochraně osobních údajů.
+However, language texts do not accept any HTML markup, but you likely want to add links to the imprint and privacy policy pages; to be able to do that, you need to prepare a hidden page, and enter its page heading in `Config` → `Newsbox`.

 Aby se zabránilo ukládání cookie z jiných pluginů nebo rozšíření dříve, než uživatel povolil, budete muset udělat některé změny.
 Pokud je kód v